legend80s/gallery-server/README.md

 - [x] Port customizable.
 - [x] Token customizable.
 - [x] Serve multiple folders in one cmd.
+- [ ] Token can be optional when viewed on owner's browers.

 ## Show your support